-To make the Birria sauce flavorsome, first core the chili pepperss and slice the dried chili stems off, and remove the seeds inside.
+To make the Birria sauce flavorsome, first core the chili peppers and slice the dried chili stems off, and remove the seeds inside.

-In a cast iron or non-stick pan, cook the chili for 1 or 2 minutes on each side with no oil, until fragrant, then transfer to the blender jug.
+In a cast iron or non-stick pan, cook the chili for 1 or 2 minutes over medium heat on each side with no oil until fragrant, then transfer to the blender jug.

 In the same pan, warm the olive oil under medium-high heat and add chopped onion.
-Cook until fragrant and golden brown, stirring occasionally – it takes about 2-3 minutes.
+Cook until fragrant and golden brown, stirring occasionally with a spatula – it takes about 2-3 minutes.

-Add crushed garlic and chopped tomatoes and keep cooking for 3 minutes, stirring occasionally.
+Add crushed garlic and chopped tomatoes and cook for 3 minutes, stirring occasionally.

 Transfer the cooked mixture to the blender.

-In the blender, add in vegetable stock, white vinegar, and spices (allspice, or cumin seeds, oregano, marjoram, cinnamon, cloves, and salt).
+In the blender, add the vegetable stock, white vinegar, and spices (allspice, or cumin seeds, oregano, marjoram, cinnamon, cloves, and salt).
 You can also add bay leaves if you like.

 Blend until the mixture is smooth.
 Set aside the Birria Sauce in a bowl.
-I don’t keep it in the blender jug simply because the color of the chili tends to stain the blender jug.
+I don’t keep it in the blender jug simply because the chili color tends to stain the blender jug.

 In a large non-stick pot or cast iron pan, warm olive oil and stir fry the jackfruit for about 4-5 minutes—season with salt and pepper.

-Then, pour the Birria sauce over, cover, and simmer for 15 minutes.
+Then, pour the Birria sauce, cover, bring to a boil, and simmer for 15 minutes.

-Use a fork or potato mashed to smash the jack fruit pieces to release their individual fibers and look like shredded pulled pork.
+Use a fork or potato mash to smash the jack fruit pieces to release their individual fibers and look like shredded pulled pork.

-To make a delicious authentic Birria taco, first, dip a corn tortilla into the Birria sauce.
+To make a delicious authentic Birria taco, first, dip a corn tortilla into the Birria broth.

-Then, add it in a non-stick skillet over medium-high heat.
+Then, add it to a non-stick skillet over medium-high heat.

-Flip it over so it crisps on both sides and the cheese is melted
+Flip it over so it crisps on both sides of the tortilla and the cheese is melted.

 Serve immediately, with the Birria leftover sauce on the side.
 It’s traditional to dip your tacos into the sauce as you go.